2011 Hotan attack: Background

 Hotan is a city of 360,000 people, 96% Uyghur and 3% Han, in Hotan Prefecture, China.
 Hotan Prefecture is a predominantly agricultural county and the poorest in Xinjiang, so it is a frequent source of migrant workers to wealthier Xinjiang cities like Ürümqi.
-Uyghurs tend to have less wealth than their Han counterparts; as a result, many Uyghurs are unemployed and subsist on Chinese social welfare benefits.
+Uyghurs tend to be less wealthy than their Han counterparts, also many Uyghurs are unemployed and subsist on Chinese social welfare benefits.
 The city receives few domestic tourists because of terrorism fears, but southern Xinjiang officials are trying to integrate the region into the international economy by creating a special economic zone in nearby Kashgar.
 Hotan had recently celebrated the opening of the city's first passenger-train service in June.

 Xinjiang has been experiencing an Islamic revival, manifest in decreased alcohol consumption and increased beard length in Hotan.
 Most visibly, since the July 2009 Ürümqi riots, many religious Hotan women of an older age began to wear a long face-concealing Islamic garment, which is more similar to the uniform of the female Chechen suicide bomber than to traditional Uyghur attire.
 Authorities became concerned with the fashion trend after a spate of murders and robberies outside Hotan where the perpetrators wore face-concealing veils, so they ineffectively campaigned to discourage women from wearing the veils, using slogans such as "show off your pretty looks and let your beautiful long hair fly".
 Uyghur terrorist attacks usually take the form of IEDs and vehicle-borne bombs in heavily policed areas.
 Compared to the 1990s, such bombings from 2000 onward have tended to claim civilian as well as traditional police and bureaucratic targets.